 Teitei Livelihoods Centre – Workshops

-Funded by an economic recovery grant from the US Embassy, Fiji
+Funded by an Economic Recovery Grant from the United States Embassy, in Suva, Fiji

 Keep an eye on this page as we post our upcoming workshops.
 If you’d like to talk to us about a private workshop, get in touch via our contact form.